Nelson New Zealand: A Crafty, Artsy Coastal Community

 Nelson and Golden Bay are excellent choices to include on a visit to stunning and never disappointing New Zealand!

-Disclosure: The New Zealand Tourism board provided air tickets and most expenses for our trip in November 2009.
+Disclosure: The New Zealand Tourism board provided air tickets and most expenses for our trip in November 2009 but the opinions are the author’s own.